Digitalswede/ADS_2021/README.md

 <details>
 <summary> 4.1 Introduction to the subject field </summary>
   Our subject field came to be audio signal processing.
-This meant we had to use recordings of audio to be read by an algorithm in order to make predictions on the audio itself.
-In order to do this, we transformed the audio data into MFCC data, since MFCCs are good at representing a lot of features useful in voice recognition.This process can be seen here: https://gpuserver.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%A4rn/make%20npy%20array%20of%20audio.ipynb
+This meant we had to use recordings of audio as input to an algorithm in order to make predictions on the audio itself.
+In order to do this, we transformed the audio data into MFCC data, since MFCCs are good at representing a lot of features useful in voice recognition.
+This process can be seen here: https://gpuserver.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%A4rn/make%20npy%20array%20of%20audio.ipynb
 Sound data can also be represented with spectrograms, and other image representations of sound (such as oscillograms/waveforms).
-In our study, we got the best results from working with only mfcc data.
+However, we achieved the best results working with MFCCs.
 The sample rate of recordings is also an important factor to consider, since it is a measure of how many samples are recorded over a period of time.
 A high sample rate will contain a lot of samples, but might be computationally expensive or contain unnecessarily many samples.
 While a low sample rate has some information loss, but can be faster to process.

 </details>